Incredible0n3/ball_clock/README.md

 # Getting Started!

-Run `Ruby init.rb` from the command line.
+Run `rake run` from the command line.

 Once the app is running.
 Your available actions are [add, new, list, all, quit, exit].